 - Reprint Permissions

-- Customer Testimonials
+- User Testimonials

 - etc …

-A WordPress Page is not listed by date and is not referenced using categories and tags.
+A WordPress Page is not listed by date and is not organized using categories or tags.

 Go here to learn how to create a new WordPress page:

-WordPress Parent & Child Pages
+WordPress Parent And Child Pages